Ishaan28malik/Hacktoberfest-2024/README.md

 # Happy Coding Fellas !

-* When the **Hacktoberfest19** comes to an end , I will be distributing some free Open Source **t-shirts** to a few contributors
+* When the **Hacktoberfest19** comes to an end, I will be distributing some free Open Source **t-shirts** to a few contributors

 ### You can message me  [Here](https://twitter.com/ChampionRunner)

 # What is Hacktoberfest ?

-Hacktoberfest is a month-long celebration of open source software in partnership with Github .
+Hacktoberfest is a month-long celebration of open source software in partnership with Github.

 # Hacktoberfest-2019